Andrea/andrea.github.io/_posts/2025-09-01-making-of-a-decision.markdown

 Power is uncomfortable to discuss but essential to understand: learning about power is essential to be effective, to be taken seriously and to not be taken advantage of.

-There are two key definitions of power that I find useful:
+There are two key working[^power] definitions of power that I find useful:

 **Power With** (Mary Parker Follett)[^follett]: "The ability to make things happen, to be a causal agent, to initiate change."